-Obviously, we all love some extra liquidity that the quality racing will bring, but it’s never been a meeting that I’ve got really good amounts from.
+Obviously, we all love some extra liquidity that the quality racing will bring, but it’s never been a meeting from which I’ve got outstanding amounts.

-Don’t get the wrong impression, ‘not really good amounts’ means I’m not banging in three-figure results a race.
-Just the odd one or two a day has been my historic result with generally better than average results overall.
+Don’t get the wrong impression; I’m not banging in three-figure results a race.
+But the odd one or two a day has been very decent, with generally better-than-average results overall.

 In general, you should see improvement in traded volumes and general trading conditions.
-You will often see this in the summer, you alternate between good quality races and poor quality races.
-The significance is that there will be more money and interest in the better quality stuff.
-That, usually, feeds through to the markets in general.
+You will often see this in the summer; you alternate between good and poor races.
+The significance is that there will be more money and interest in better quality stuff.
+That usually feeds through to the markets in general.

-You should be focusing on picking up some good results at the larger meetings so you can pick and choose your targets on the lower quality stuff.
-This is a good risk management strategy from a trading perspective.
+You should focus on picking up some good results at the more important meetings to pick and choose your targets on the lower-quality stuff.
+This is a reasonable risk management strategy from a trading perspective.

 Draw bias at Chester

-The thing to note about Chester is its draw bias, which is one of the more significant in the UK.
+The thing to note about Chester is its draw bias, one of the most significant in the UK.

-When you get a strong draw bias it will radically affect the way a market trades in play.
+When you get a strong draw bias, it will radically affect the way a market trades in play.
 A favourite with a favourable bias should ‘hose up’.
 But with an unfavourable draw, it will most likely have to work hard to turn over similar horses with a more favourable draw.
-This can lead to horses trading quite low in play, but still getting beaten as the favourite nips them near the finishing post.

-From a trading perspective the draw bias can be signficant pre-off as if there is a regular set of winners coming in from low draws that may spark further interest in these runners later on in the card.
+From a trading perspective, the draw bias can be significant pre-off as if there is a regular set of winners coming in from low draws that may spark further interest in these runners later on in the card.

-It can make a huge difference and if you haven’t experianced this before it’s something that should get your attention at Chester.
+It can make a huge difference, and if you haven’t experienced this before, it’s something that should get your attention at Chester.